mpdeimos/funjional/README.md

 ### Ok, so whats that all about?

 Since Java is a strictly object-oriented programming language lambda functions need to be classes and typed by generics.
 Creating a new function is done by creating a new anonymous class that extends `_<R, O>` whereas `R` is the return type and `O` is the type of the function argument.
-As a class does not do any stuff per-se we also need to implement a function; `_` contains an abstract function `public abstract R $(O o);`taking an object of type `O` and returning and object of type `R` -- this function needs to be implemented by you.
+As a class does not do any stuff per-se we also need to implement a function; `_` contains an abstract function `public abstract R _(O o);`taking an object of type `O` and returning and object of type `R` -- this function needs to be implemented by you.

 ### The collection library